onfido/onfido-android-sdk/README.md

 Refer to our [accessibility statement](https://developers.onfido.com/guide/sdk-accessibility-statement) for more details.

-## Getting notified about releases

-In case you want to get notified about our releases, feel free to access our [Bintray page](https://bintray.com/onfido/maven/onfido-capture-sdk) and click the `Watch` button.

 ## Licensing

 Due to API-design constraints, and to avoid possible conflicts during the integration, we bundle some of our 3rd party dependencies as repackaged versions of the original libraries.